United States Military Veterans of Columbia University

 The uses of Milvets resources shall be defined in the By-Laws, the funding policies, guidelines and By-Laws of the Activities Board at Columbia, the administrative policies of Columbia University, and Internal Revenue Code Section 501(c)(3).

-Full report due to members by the first day of Spring Break according the Columbia University academic calendar or before election, whichever is sooner.
+Full report due to members by the first day of Spring Break according to the Columbia University academic calendar or before the election, whichever is sooner.

 ARTICLE XII: Meetings

 The first General Body meeting of the fall semester shall be held within the first two weeks of classes according to the Columbia University academic calendar.